 But this was different.
 This was something going so right it caused a system overload and almost a shutdown.
-My heart was going out to my betrothed, even as I was slipping into a food coma and taking what had been a unique and wonderful dining experience down with me.
+My heart was going out to my betrothed, even as I was slipping into a food coma (which we’d later refer to as the “Boma Coma”) and turning what had been a unique and wonderful dining experience Into a potential Code Red situation.
 We only had two nights at the Animal Kingdom Lodge and I was single-handedly ruining one of them.

 At this point, my best half could have abandoned me, berated me, lectured me, or all of the above.
 But instead, he stuck with me and maintained an attentive yet gentle distance.
 Was there anything I wanted or needed?
 Was there anything he could do?
 Should he call for a medic?
 As much as I was working to not push him away or shut him out, he was working to find some way to ease my discomfort.
 What he never did was add to it by making me feel like a bloated ball of shame for indulging in a culinary adventure.